 Heather Ruschitzko serves as CFO for Texas Bankers Association and all its subsidiaries.
 Heather is an CPA with an MBA in Corporate Finance and has over 20 years’ experience in accounting and finance.

-EVP, Gov't Relations & General Counsel, Texas Bankers Association
+General Counsel Emeritus, Texas Bankers Association

 John M. Heasley came to the TBA in September of 1994, after serving as Staff Director and Minority Counsel for the Subcommittee on Financial Institutions of the U.S. House of Representatives Banking Committee.
 He joined the banking committee in 1988, after serving as Legislative Assistant for former Congressman Steve Bartlett.
 From 1981–1986, he was Assistant Criminal District Attorney for Dallas County, serving in the trial division specializing in major felony crime and white collar crime prosecutions.
 He earned both his undergraduate and law degrees at the University of Texas.

-EVP, Gov't Relations & Deputy General Counsel, Texas Bankers Association
+General Counsel, Texas Bankers Association

 Celeste Embrey joined the TBA in November 2005.
 Her work focuses mainly on legislative advocacy for TBA’s 420 member banks and trust companies.